cepa/dojo-tutorial/README.md

 Visit http://dojotutorial.org/ where you can find working examples from each tutorial.

 ## Tutorials
-Each lesson is in the _tutorial_ directory.s
+Each lesson is in the _tutorial_ directory.

 *   001 - **Hello world** - Create a boilerplate app with dojo.
 *   002 - **Button click** - Handle button click action.